seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Exit an Attendant*

 Pray you, my lord, give me leave to question; you
-shall see how I’ll handle her.
+shall see how I'll handle her.

 **LUCIO**
 Not better than he, by her own report.